Updated April 28, 2022

 - Representation, Warranties and Agreements about Supplier.
 In addition to the provisions listed in Section 9 of these Terms and Conditions, Supplier also provides the following representations and warranties: (i) the equal employment and affirmative action provisions of Executive Order 11246, the Vietnam Era Veterans’ Readjustment Assistance Act (“VEVRAA”), Section 503 of the Rehabilitation Act of 1973, as amended, Executive Order 12138, Section 8 of the Small Business Act, as amended (15 USC § 637), all implementing regulations under those Orders, VEVRAA and those sections, and 41 CFR 60-1.4(A), 41 C.F.R. §60-300.5(A) and 41 C.F.R. §60-741.5(A), as applicable; (j) any oral or written merchandise plan, advertising or promotion plan, payment, discount, or allowance and/or any service or facility Supplier (either directly or through its agents) offers, gives, or pays to Purchaser, complies with the applicable provisions of the Clayton Act, as amended by the Robinson-Patman Act, and the Federal Trade Commission Act; and (k) Supplier is and shall continue to be in compliance with all applicable federal, state, local and foreign laws, regulations, standards and orders, including, without limitation, the Public Health Security and Bioterrorism Preparedness and Response Act of 2002, as amended (“Bioterrorism Act”) and the FDA Food Safety Modernization Act (the “FSMA”) and all regulations issued under either such Acts.

 - Country of Origin.
-In addition to the provisions in Section 10 of these Terms and Conditions, Supplier represents and warrants to Purchaser that it complies with the labeling and related requirements of the Tariff Act (19 U.S.C. §4), as amended by the Customs Modernization Act, those contained in the Agricultural Marketing Act, as amended by the 2002 Farm Bill, and the implementing regulations.
+In addition to the provisions in Section 10 of these Terms and Conditions, Supplier represents and warrants to Purchaser that it complies with the labeling, marking, and related requirements of the Tariff Act of 1930, as amended by the Customs Modernization Act, those contained in the Agricultural Marketing Act, as amended by the 2002 Farm Bill, and the implementing regulations.

 - Representation, Warranties and Agreements about the Products.
 In addition to the authorities listed in section 12(d) of these Terms and Conditions, Supplier represents and warrants to Purchaser, and agrees, that the Products comply with all applicable laws, including, without limitation, the Fair Labor Standards Act of 1938, the Federal Child Labor Act, the Agricultural Marketing Act of 1946, the Occupational Safety and Health Act of 1970, the Federal Food, Drug, and Cosmetic Act, the Federal Insecticide, Fungicide, and Rodenticide Act, the Fair Packaging and Labeling Act and the Poison Prevention Packaging Act of 1970, the Poultry Products Inspection Act, the Federal Meat Inspection Act, Food Allergen Labeling and Consumer Protection Act of 2004, the Flammable Fabrics Act, the Federal Hazardous Substances Act, the Textile Fiber Products Identification Act, the Wool Products Labeling Act of 1939, the Fur Products Labeling Act, the Consumer Product Safety Act, the Occupational Safety and Health Act of 1970, 29 U.S.C. §651et q. and all standards, rules, regulations and orders issued pursuant thereto, the Copyright Act of 1976 and state and federal trademark laws and patent laws, the Bioterrorism Act, and the FSMA, as each may be amended from time to time.